OpenEvalProject/evals/manuscripts/elife-06602/v2/manuscript.md

 ## Results

-## Generation of SEMG cell line
+### Generation of SEMG cell line

-The ciliated stable cell line, human telomerase reverse transcriptase (hTERT)-retinal pigment epithelial 1 (RPE1) Smo-EGFP (
+The ciliated stable cell line, human telomerase reverse transcriptase (hTERT)-retinal pigment epithelial 1 (RPE1) Smo-EGFP (Kim et al., 2010), in which Smoothened–tagged EGFP is stably integrated in the polarized human RPE1 cells, reliably reports a single primary cilium upon serum withdrawal in 60–80% of cells.
+This line was stably transfected with mCherry-tagged Geminin (Sakaue-Sawano et al., 2008), a nuclear marker for S/G2/M cell cycle phases, to produce the Smo-EGFP-mCherry-Geminin/hTERT-RPE1 (SEMG) line, enabling differential analysis of ciliogenesis as a function of the cell cycle.
+Cells lacking a cilium (i.e., absent ciliary-localized EGFP fluorescence) were divided into those in G2/M phase (should normally not display a cilium) and those in G0/G1 (most should display a cilium; Figure 1A,B).
+The incorporation of mCherry-Geminin increased the specificity of the screen by filtering siRNAs leading to cell cycle arrest as the primary reason for absent cilia.

 ![Figure 1.](https://cdn.elifesciences.org/articles/06602/elife-06602-fig1-v2.jpg)

 **Figure 1.:** (A) High-content small interfering RNA (siRNA) cell-based screen using reverse transfection of the library in media containing serum for 72 hr, followed by 24 hr serum starvation, fixation and DAPI staining.
 Subsequent fluorescent imaging and algorithmic analysis performed for all pooled siRNAs.
 To assess ciliary candidates for the positive training, we used SYSCILIA gold standard (SCGSv1) and for the negative training the human metabolome database (HMDB 3.0) as well as a manually curated housekeeping gene data set.
 FDR, false discovery rate.
 (B) Segmentation algorithm for cytoplasm and cilia detection: (1) detected nuclei from DAPI channel, (2) nuclear automated segmentation, (3) cell outline automated using cytoplasm_detection_D of the program Acapella, and (4) cilia automated detection and segmentation.
 Images have been modified for illustration purposes.
 Scale bar: 10 μm.
 (C) Representative images of serum-starved SEMG cells without siRNA showing basal ciliation (small green rods in EGFP channel).
 Red (mCherry) marks cells in S/G2/M phase of the cycle, green (EGFP) marks cilia, blue (DAPI) marks nuclei. siRNAs used as positive controls: KIF3A interferes with ciliation but not cell cycle.
 ACTR3 shows increased length of cilia (Kim et al., 2010).
 CRNKL1 implicated in cell cycle progression (Zhang et al., 1991) and showed increased mCherry nuclei and reduced ciliation.
 Scale bar: 10 μm.
 (D) Receiver operating characteristic (ROC) for the classifier, which used features from three data sources.
 Dashed line: theoretical random classifier.
 (E) Precision-recall curve for the final classifier.
 (F) Median value (red center bar) and interquartile ranges (blue box) box plot of the classifier scores for the corresponding number of supporting number of evidences (NOEs) in Cildb and the genes used as negative and positive training examples.
 The indicated contrasts were found significant(*) with a highest value of p < 1.03 × 10−4 (one-tailed Wilcoxon's Rank sum test).
 (G) Same as (F), limited to the NOEs from humans only.
 The indicated contrasts were found significant(*) with a highest value of p < 1.43 × 10−10 (one-tailed Wilcoxon's Rank sum test).
-See Figure 1—figure supplement 1, 2 for the prediction score on the gold standard and candidates as well as the visible improvement of the ROC curve and precision–recall curve.DOI: http://dx.doi.org/10.7554/eLife.06602.003
+See Figure 1—figure supplement 1, 2 for the prediction score on the gold standard and candidates as well as the visible improvement of the ROC curve and precision–recall curve.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/06602/elife-06602-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** (A–C) Box plot reporting median value (red center bar) and interquartile ranges (blue box) of the classifier scores for gold standard positive and negative genes (out of bag performance, that is, for every gene the score excludes trees where the gene was used for training), also included are boxes for a set of ciliopathy candidate genes (SYSCILIA candidate genes) and genes not annotated to be ciliopathy related (Unknown), which were not used in the training.
 (A) Classifier based on cilia siRNA screen features only.
 (B) Classifier based on cilia siRNA screen and centriole siRNA screen features only.
 (C) Classifier including all siRNA and GTex project expression signature based features.
-In all cases, the median value for positive set or candidate genes differed significantly from the negative set or unknown set of genes (One-tailed Wilcoxon rank sum test).DOI: http://dx.doi.org/10.7554/eLife.06602.004
+In all cases, the median value for positive set or candidate genes differed significantly from the negative set or unknown set of genes (One-tailed Wilcoxon rank sum test).

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/06602/elife-06602-fig1-figsupp2-v2.jpg)

 **Figure 1—figure supplement 2.:** (A) ROC for classifiers trained on different partitions of the feature space (blue: final set, magenta: excluding centriole biogenesis siRNA based features, red: including only features from the whole genome siRNA screen performed in this study).
 The dashed black line corresponds to a theoretical random classifier.
-(B) As in A but showing precision-recall curve for each classifier.DOI: http://dx.doi.org/10.7554/eLife.06602.005
+(B) As in A but showing precision-recall curve for each classifier.

 Using this approach, we first optimized seeding density, serum withdrawal conditions, and imaging parameters using a siRNA positive control for cilia (i.e., no known effect on the cell cycle but blocking ciliogenesis) of KIF3A, and for cell cycle (i.e., no direct effect on ciliogenesis but traps cells in G2/M phase of the cell cycle or the effect described above) of ACTR3 and CRNKL1, and verified reporters were robust (Figure 1C).

-## Cell-based screen and validation of whole-genome siRNA data set
+### Cell-based screen and validation of whole-genome siRNA data set

 We conducted a high-throughput siRNA knockdown study for 18,045 genes of the human genome performed in duplicate, using 4–5 unique pooled siRNAs per gene.
 After siRNA transfection, ciliation was induced by serum starvation, then fixed and imaged in 384-well plates in three channels (see ‘Materials and methods’).
 18 non-overlapping cellular features reflecting nuclear, cytoplasm and ciliary state, combined into 31 parameters (Supplementary file 1), yielding 559,395 values across the screen (Supplementary file 2).

-## Development of the CILIOGENESIS data set
+### Development of the CILIOGENESIS data set

 The rationale of our whole-genome siRNA screen with SEMG cells was to obtain data allowing for identification of genes as potential candidates as a cause of JS by using a supervised learning approach.
 We trained a Random Forest classifier using known ‘ciliary genes’ as a positive training set, derived from the SYSCILIA consortium gold standard (SCGSv1) composed of 303 confirmed factors (van Dam et al., 2013).
 The negative set incorporated genes not involved in any currently known ciliary processes and included 5445 genes annotated in the human metabolome database (HMDB 3.0) (Wishart et al., 2013), as well as a manually curated set of 666 housekeeping genes.
 To ensure accurate annotation of gene sets used in the classifier training, all genes were cross checked with Cildb V3.0, a database of ‘ciliary genes’ (i.e., genes with presumed ciliary function) based on high-throughput studies across multiple species (Arnaiz et al., 2009, 2014).
 Based on this resource, we removed genes with conflicting annotation from both the positive and negative sets, leaving a final list of high-confidence positive (n = 244) and negative (n = 1802) cilia candidates.